THE LINK BETWEEN TWO IMPORTANT TECHNIQUES

 And that’s the link: listening brings it in, slow practice brings it out.

-here's a good link from Steve Ferrandino, MWS Baritone Saxophone (thanks, Steve!) with some additional thoughts on practicing in general, including some particular thoughts on efficiency: getting the most out of time spent.
+Finally, here's a good link from Steve Ferrandino, MWS Baritone Saxophone (thanks, Steve!) with some additional thoughts on practicing in general, including some particular thoughts on efficiency: getting the most out of time spent.